 08 Feb Horse Facts: 50 Fun Horse Facts You Haven’t Heard

 As an equestrian, I can never learn enough about horses and their many fascinating qualities.
-Even though I’ve been in the world of horses for the majority of my life, I still feel as if there’s so much to know.
-I did a bit of sleuthing and came across fifty fun and interesting horse facts to share with you!
+Even though I’ve been in the world of horses for the majority of my life, I still feel as if there’s always a new horse fact to learn.
+I did a bit of sleuthing and came across fifty fun and interesting horse facts to share with you.

 1. Arabian Horses Have the Fewest Bones

 The average horse has 205 bones, one less than a full-grown human.
 Arabian horses, however, have one less rib, one fewer lumbar vertebra, and occasionally a missing tail bone!
 Because of this, Arabian horses have an average of 203 bones, accounting for their shorter length.

 With only two small blind spots directly in front of and directly behind the horse, horses have nearly 360 degrees of vision!